seanahan5000/rpw-a2/README.md

 This Retro Programmer's Workshop (RPW) extension provides VSCode support for Apple II emulation, graphics file editing, and file system support for ProDOS and DOS 3.3 disk images.
-(See the RPW 65 extension for other related funtionality.)
+(See the RPW 65 extension for related funtionality.)

 New for version 3.0: Apple II+ and IIe hardware emulation.